 The Prophet Malachi (4:1) tells of this Day of the Lord under the same symbol.
-He says: "The day cometh that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble; and the day that cometh shall burn them up . . . that it shall leave them neither root nor branch."
-Pride, and every other cause from which haughtiness and oppression could again spring forth, will be entirely consumed by the great trouble of the Day of the Lord and by the after disciplines of the Millennial age, the last of which is described in Rev. 20:9.
+He says: "The day cometh that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble; and the day that cometh shall burn them up...that it shall leave them neither root nor branch."
+Pride, and every other cause from which haughtiness and oppression could again spring forth, will be entirely consumed by the great trouble of the Day of the Lord and by the after disciplines of the Millennial age-the last of which is described in Rev. 20:9.

-But, while pride (in all its forms sinful and detestible) is to be utterly rooted out, and all the proud and wicked are to be utterly destroyed, it does not follow that there is no hope for a reformation in this class.
+But, while pride (in all its forms sinful and detestable) is to be utterly rooted out, and all the proud and wicked are to be utterly destroyed, it does not follow that there is no hope for a reformation in this class.
 No, thank God: while this fire of God's just indignation will be burning, the Judge will grant opportunity for pulling some out of the consuming fire (Jude 23); and those only who refuse the aid will perish with their pride; because they have made it part of their character, and refuse to reform.

 The same prophet gives another description of this day (Mal.
-3:1-3), in which again, under the figure of fire, he shows how the Lord's children will be purified and blessed and brought nigh to him by having the dross of error destroyed: -" The Messenger of the Covenant, whom ye delight in : behold, he shall come, saith the Lord of hosts.
-But who may abide the day of his coming? and who shall stand [the test] when he appeareth? for he is as a refiner's fire : . . . and he shall sit as a refiner and purifier of silver : and he shall purify the sons of Levi [typical of believers, of whom the chief are the Royal Priesthood] and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness."
+3:1-3), in which again, under the figure of fire, he shows how the Lord's children will be purified and blessed and brought nigh to him by having the dross of error destroyed: "The Messenger of the Covenant, whom ye delight in: behold, he shall come, saith the Lord of hosts.
+But who may abide the day of his coming? and who shall stand [the test] when he appeareth? for he is as a refiner's fire:...and he shall sit as a refiner and purifier of silver: and he shall purify the sons of Levi [typical of believers, of whom the chief are the Royal Priesthood] and purge them as gold and silver, that they may offer unto the Lord an offering in righteousness."

-Paul refers to this same fire, and this refining process affecting believers in the Day of the Lord (I Cor.
-3:I2-I5), and in such a manner as to leave it beyond all question that the symbolic fire will destroy every error, and thus effect purification of faith.
-After declaring that he refers only to those building their faith upon the only recognized foundation, Christ Jesus' finished work of redemption, he says: "Now if any man build upon this foundation, gold, silver, precious stones [the truths of divine revelation, or], wood, hay, stubble [the errors of human opinion and tradition], every man's work shall be made manifest [its true character exposed]; for THE DAY shall declare it, because it shall be revealed by FIRE; and so every one's work [faith structure], whatever it is, the same fire will prove."
-Surely even the most prejudiced will concede that the fire which tries a man's faith is not literal fire; but fire is a grand symbol used to represent the utter destruction of errors of faith represented here by wood, hay and stubble, while this fire will be powerless to destroy the faith structure built with the gold, silver and precious stones of divine truth, and founded upon the rock of Christ's ransom-sacrifice.
+Paul refers to this same fire, and this refining process affecting believers in the Day of the Lord (1 Cor.
+3:12-15), and in such a manner as to leave it beyond all question that the symbolic fire will destroy every error, and thus effect purification of faith.
+After declaring that he refers only to those building their faith upon the only recognized foundation, Christ Jesus' finished work of redemption, he says: "Now if any man build [character] upon this foundation, gold, silver, precious stones [divine truths and corresponding character, or] wood, hay, stubble [traditional errors and corresponding unstable characters], every man's work shall be made manifest; for THE DAY shall declare it, because it shall be revealed by FIRE; and so every one's work [2 Pet.
+1:5-11], whatever it is, the same fire will prove."
+Surely even the most prejudiced will concede that the fire which tries a spiritual work is not literal fire; fire is an appropriate symbol to represent the utter destruction of conditions represented here by wood, hay and stubble.
+This fire will be powerless to destroy the faith-and-character structure built with the gold, silver and precious stones of divine truth, and founded upon the rock of Christ's ransom-sacrifice.